adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 ## I want to make a product from my data

-Something about creating DSMs etc here.
+Something about creating DSMs and meshes etc here.

 ## Summary